neu-se/CS4530-Fall-2023/Assignments/ip2/ip2.md

  * - Wins: the number of games the player has won
  * - Losses: the number of games the player has lost
  * - Ties: the number of games the player has tied
- * Each column should have a header (Th) with the name of the column.
+ * Each column has a header (a table header `th` element) with the name of the column.
  *
  * The table is sorted by the number of wins, with the player with the most wins at the top.
  *